camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 Migration plans can be applied to a set of process instances of the source process definition by using the API Method `RuntimeService#newMigration`.

+The migration can either be executed synchronously (blocking) or asynchronously (non-blocking) using a [batch][].

+The following are some reasons to prefer either one or the other:

+- Use synchronous migration if:
+  - the number of process instances is small
+  - the migration should be atomic, i.e. it should be executed immediately and should fail if at least one process instances cannot be migrated

+- Use asynchronous migration if:
+  - the number of process instances is large
+  - all process instances should be migrated decoupled from the other instances, i.e. every instance is migrated in its own transaction
+  - the migration should be executed by another thread, i.e. the job executor should handle the execution

+### Synchronous migration execution

+To execute the migration synchronous the `execute` method is used.
+It will block until the migration is completed.

 ```Java
 MigrationPlan migrationPlan = ...;
 List<String> processInstanceIds = ...;